 - Survey – Whether online or with a suggestion box, make sure that you find out what attendees really want out of the event.
 If you require a sign in for the event, make sure to get e-mail addresses so you can follow up with your guest.
 This is especially good to do 2-3 days after the first event so that you can start making adjustments to the event blueprint ASAP.

-- Of course, define your audience to be sure that you are catering to right group.
+- Of course, define your audience to be sure that you are catering to the right group.
 Do some research on your market and find what they need, follow trends.
-Survey can help you find out who was actually attracted to your event and if your niche was really catered too.
+The survey can help you find out who was actually attracted to your event and if your niche was really catered to.

 - Define the purpose of the overall event.
 If you don’t know why you are doing an event, you can’t really have an end goal.